sergiogomes/cbh-take-home-project/Ticket_Breakdown.md

 ### Ticket 3

-Create an API endpoint that receives a payload with the `Facility` ID, `Agent` internal ID, and the new custom ID and saves to the created table.
+Create an API endpoint that receives a payload with the `Facility` ID, `Agent` internal ID, and the new custom ID and saves it to the created table.
-This custom ID must be unique accross the facility.
+This custom ID must be unique across the facility.

 Example: